 For example, the below production monitoring report shows that this factory has a first-pass rate of 95.2 percent, meaning about 95 percent of goods passed inspection:

 The exact inspection scope of production monitoring can often be tailored to your specific needs.
 Production monitoring could involve quality control checks such as:

 - Item measurement, especially for critical components with low tolerances

-- On-site tests for function, performance or safety
+- On-site tests for function, performance, or safety

 - Status check of corrective actions on previously identified nonconformances, like the below example:

 Not all importers need to monitor production in this fashion.
-But you might find it helpful for new suppliers, new products or peak seasons, when production lead times are more important and quality issues are more likely to occur.
+But you might find it helpful for new suppliers, new products, or peak seasons when production lead times are more important and quality issues are more likely to occur.

 Managing production lead times and shipment delays often goes hand in hand with managing product quality (related: The Importer’s Guide to Managing Product Quality with AQL [eBook]).
 Managing expectations with your suppliers will help them meet your standards and prevent miscommunication, misunderstandings, and delays.

 You may feel like you’re increasing your production lead times, rather than reducing shipment delays, by adding these extra steps.
-But in reality, clarifying expectations up front, performing inspection and monitoring production almost always help importers reduce shipment delays in the long term.
+But in reality, clarifying expectations up front, performing inspections and monitoring production almost always help importers reduce shipment delays in the long term.